 As mentioned above, the Compensation Committee looks to our Key Executives' overall compensation and expects that approximately one-third of their total direct compensation will be in the form of base salary, while maintaining a range that is within our peer median.
 For our Senior Executives, the Key Executives rely on industry compensation surveys and target a median range that is competitive.
+However, because of the current economic climate and its direct impact on our business, our Compensation Committee factored in our overall business objectives.
+Given the uncertainty in the economy and with an anticipated 10% decrease in sales for fiscal 2009, the Company has implemented numerous cost-saving initiatives expected to total \$30 million annually in order to bring our cost infrastructure in line with our lower sales volumes.
+A portion of these reductions include hiring freezes, pay cuts and staff reductions throughout the Company.

-Effective May 4, 2008, the Compensation Committee and the Board (excluding the Chief Executive Officer) approved an increase of 4.0% for the Key Executives' base salaries for 2008 for their continued efforts and hard work.
-The Compensation Committee is relying upon the performance-based annual cash bonus program, long-term performance-based plan and the long-term equity awards as incentive to achieve the Company's financial goals.
+As a result, effective May 17, 2009, the Compensation Committee and the Board of Directors approved the recommendation of the Key Executives for a base salary decrease of 5.0% for all members of senior management, including our Key Executives and Senior Executives.
+The Chief Executive Officer did not participate in the Board vote.
+The Compensation Committee is relying upon the performance-based annual cash bonus program and the long-term performance-based plan as incentives to achieve the Company's financial goals.